Lorenzo95x/Lorenzo95x/README.md

 - 👋 Hi, I’m @Lorenzo95x
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML, CSS and Java script languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate for new projects
-- 📫 How to reach me ...
+- 📫 How to reach me lorenzoped@hotmail.it

 <!---
 Lorenzo95x/Lorenzo95x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.